If you work a 12-hour or night shift, this guide is going to be a game-changer.

 Today we’ll cover:

-Weird hours be damned, I’m gonna help get you healthy.
+Weird hours be damned, I’m gonna help you build up momentum to get in shape.

 These are the exact strategies we work with our night-shift clients in our 1-on-1 Coaching Program!
-Although each situation is unique, we have certain principles that are universal and can help you start living healthier even when your work life is crazy.
+Although each situation is unique, we have certain principles that are universal and can help you start making progress even when your work life is crazy.

 Want to see if we are a good fit for each other?
 Click on the button below to schedule a free call.
 We’d love to talk to you, no matter what!

-Now, whether you work weird hours or normal hours, diet is still responsible for 80-90% of your success or failure when it comes to staying healthy.
+Now, whether you work weird hours or normal hours, diet is still responsible for 80-90% of your success or failure when it comes to getting in shape.

 This is both a blessing and a curse.
 It means you don’t need to freak out if you miss a workout after a long night shift, but it also means you gotta take care of yourself while you are working.